Engin-Boot/capture-behavior-of-a-visit-counter-Tanvi-Kale/needs-director.md

 Scenario: Show patient visits during working days and holidays

-   Given:The system i.e., PC or mobile and sensors are ON
+   Given:The system may be PC or mobile and sensors are ON

-   When:The sensor senses the patient entry assumimg separate sensor for patients
+   When:The sensor senses the patient entry assuming separate sensor for patients

    Then:The count of patients must be recorded in the system